Nigerian food lovers and Nigerians all over the world depend daily on these foods to survive.

 You can learn more about Plantain Porridge Here

-Vegetable soup is combined with eba or fufu in Nigeria and served as either lunch or dinner.
+I combined vegetable soup with eba or fufu in Nigeria and served as either lunch or dinner.
 I just finished the recipe for vegetable soup last week and also included a video.

 Learn how to make this Nigerian food here >> Nigerian Vegetable Soup

-Fried rice is a very popular food from Nigeria.
+Fried rice is a very popular Nigerian food.
 There is a twist to the Nigerian version.
 Several recipes exist for fried rice across the nations.

 Most times we serve fried rice, chicken and vegetable salad together.